116guardian/Hydroponie-Automation/README.md

 The electronics are organized around an ESP32 control node connected to:

-* Two analog measurement channels.
-* Four dosing-pump outputs.
+* 3 analog measurement channels, one with gated 150 Ohm resistor for the 4-20mA pH sensor.
+* 5 low-side mosfet outputs, rated for 12V, 2A, for the dosing pumps.
-* One circulation-pump output.
+* 1 circulation-pump output, relay controlled 120Vac output.
-* Two lighting outputs.
-* One switched sensor-power output.
+* 2 lighting outputs, relay controlled 120Vac output.
 * A local network connection to the supervisory computer.

 The project documents the complete development process, including sensor interfacing, output-driver design, embedded firmware, communication protocols, web-interface development, calibration, PCB design and long-duration system testing.